InterObservers.

 Nano Banana Pro (Google AI) Google AI Pro from $19.99/mo

-Google's Nano Banana Pro, the Gemini 3 Pro Image model that reached general availability in June 2026, is the AI photo tool to beat for editing images of real people.
-It tops the public image leaderboards on photorealism, can combine multiple photos into a single image, and keeps a matching image style across a series up to true 4K.
+Google's Nano Banana Pro, the Gemini 3 Pro Image model, is the AI photo tool to beat for editing images of real people.
+It leads the public image leaderboards on text rendering and edits, can combine multiple photos into a single image, and holds a matching image style across a series up to true 4K.

 Pros

-- Strong text rendering and localized image editing
+• Strong identity preservation and localized image editing

 Cons